 |Patricia Wright, Ph.D., BCBA, MPH

-Easter Seals, Inc.Patricia Wright has a passion for education and advocacy and has dedicated her career to ensuring that individuals with autism are fully-included in society and are able to lead meaningful, happy and productive lives.
-As Easter Seals National Director of Autism Services, Dr. Wright leads autism programs for Easter Seals, one of the nation’s largest provider of services for individuals with autism across the life span.
-Dr. Wright’s expertise as an educator and Board Certified Behavior Analyst inform her individualized approach to creating effective treatment plans.
-She knows that early diagnosis and intervention offer the best outcomes but also is a proponent of appropriate treatment for anyone with autism at any age.
+Easter Seals, Inc.Patricia Wright has a passion for education and advocacy and has dedicated her career to ensuring that individuals with autism are fully included in society and are able to lead meaningful, happy and productive lives.
+As Easter Seals National Director of Autism Services, Dr. Wright leads autism programs for Easter Seals, one of the nation’s largest providers of services for individuals with autism across the life span.
+Dr. Wright’s expertise as an educator and Board Certified Behavior Analyst informs her individualized approach to creating effective treatment plans.
+She knows that early diagnosis and intervention offer the best outcomes, but she is also a proponent of appropriate treatment for anyone with autism at any age.
 She is a member of the Organization for Autism Research’s Scientific Council and is currently a serving on the Executive Committee for the Friends of the Center for Disease Control and Prevention’s National Center for Birth Defects and Developmental Disabilities.
 Dr. Wright is well known as a presenter and has been invited to deliver presentations and conduct training across the United States and internationally.
 Dr. Wright earned her Ph.D. in education from the University of Hawaii in 2006.
-She also has a master’s of public health from the University of Hawaii, and a master’s degree in special education from San Francisco State University.back to top
+She also has a master’s of public health from the University of Hawaii, and a master’s degree in special education from San Francisco State University.